isu-digital/digital-collections-template/pages/about.md

 ## About the Collection

 Michael P. Harker is an Iowa-based photographer.
+Harker's images of historic barns document the architecture of the iconic buildings as they began disappearing from the Iowa countryside.
 This collection contains a selection of photographs taken for the book entitled Harker's Barns: Visions of an American Icon documenting Iowa's barns.